 Jeff has 25 years experience advising and representing unions and employees in the broad fields of labour and employment law.
-He is presently the firm's Co-Managing Partner and was formerly a co-leader of the firm's Labour practice group.
+He was formerly a co-leader of the firm's Labour practice group.
 He is recognized by his peers as one of the "Best Lawyers in Canada" in the areas of labour and employment law.

 Jeff appears before the Ontario Labour Relations Board, the Canada Industrial Relations Board, the Superior Court of Justice and Court of Appeal, the Ontario Human Rights Tribunal, the Workplace Safety and Insurance Board, the Workplace Safety and Insurance Appeals Tribunal, at arbitration hearings and inquests.

 Jeff's work for unions includes advice and representation for organizing applications, unfair labour practice complaints, successorship and sale of business matters, injunction applications, constructive industry labour law, internal union organizational advice and disciplinary matters.